WordPress/create-block-theme/README.md

 Saves user's changes as a [style variation](https://developer.wordpress.org/themes/advanced-topics/theme-json/#global-styles-variations) of the currently active theme.

-### Embed Google Fonts or local font files
+### Embed Fonts

-**DEPRECATED:** Fonts can now be managed using WordPress' native Font Library.
-[More information](https://wordpress.org/documentation/wordpress-version/version-6-5/#add-and-manage-fonts-across-your-site).
+Save fonts in your theme that have been installed with the Font Library (found in WordPress 6.5+, [more information](https://wordpress.org/documentation/wordpress-version/version-6-5/#add-and-manage-fonts-across-your-site)).

 ## How to Use the Plugin